-Component I - two assignments
+Component I - two assignments - worth 30% of qualification

-- · A Understand human growth and development across life stages and the factors that affect it - B Investigate how individuals deal with life events.
+- A Understand human growth and development across life stages and the factors that affect it - · B Investigate how individuals deal with life events.

-Component 2 - two assignments
+Component 2 - two assignments - worth 30% of qualification

 - · A Understand the different types of health and social care services and barriers to accessing them - B Demonstrate care values and review own practice.